Skip to main content

 • Data privacy and compliance

-Every design decision prioritizes reliable event delivery over raw performance.
-This means:
+Every design decision prioritizes reliable delivery over raw performance.

 • Events are persisted before acknowledgment